Uninett/Argus/docs/api.rst

--  ``GET`` to ``/api/v1/incidents/mine/``: behaves similar to ``/api/v1/incidents/``, but will only show the incidents added by the logged-in user, and no filtering on source or source type is possible.
+-  ``GET`` to ``/api/v1/incidents/mine/``: behaves similar to ``/api/v1/incidents/``, but will only show the incidents added by the logged in user, and no filtering on source or source type is possible.

 -  ``GET`` to ``/api/v1/incidents/open/``: returns all open incidents